-The following procedures require an optional infrared temperature probe, an on-board temperature gauge, or the Traxxas telemetry temperature sensor, part #6521 (see page 43 for more information).
+The following procedures require an optional infrared temperature probe or on-board temperature gauge.
 Engine temperature can be used as an effective tuning aid when you understand the relationship between engine temperature and ambient temperature.
 The engine operating temperature, when tuned for maximum performance, will vary according to atmospheric conditions, engine load, gauge accuracy, and many other factors.
 The atmospheric condition that has the most influence on engine temperature is air temperature.
 Expect the engine temperature to vary almost in direct proportion to air temperature.
 Assuming you tuned the engine for the same maximum performance each day, the engine will run about twenty degrees hotter when it's ninety degrees outside than it would in seventy-degree weather.
 For this reason, we cannot give you a definitive temperature range that indicates the best possible engine tuning.

 There is NO optimal temperature that can be used as a target to deliver the best engine tuning.
 Do not rely on a temp gauge alone to tune your engine.
-Tune the engine by paying very close attention to how it responds to changes in fuel mixture (more smoke/less smoke, fast/sluggish, reliable/stalling, smooth sound/ muffled sound, etc).
+Tune the engine by paying very close attention to how it responds to changes in fuel mixture (more smoke/less smoke, fast/ sluggish, reliable/stalling, smooth sound/ muffled sound, etc).
 Once the engine is tuned, then observe the temperature.